bajloml/tf_train_6DOF/README.md

     year = 2018
     }

+# Dataset_Synthesizer

-##Dataset is created using the NDDS and UE4 engine on the model created in Blender.
+## Dataset is created using the NDDS and UE4 engine on the model created in Blender.

-##Dataset_Synthesizer
+Blender model is downloaded from https://www.cgtrader.com/free-3d-models/blender

+Quotation of the Synthesizer which was used to create dataset
 @misc{to2018ndds,
     author = {Thang To and Jonathan Tremblay and Duncan McKay and Yukie Yamaguchi and Kirby Leung and Adrian Balanon and Jia Cheng and William Hodge and Stan Birchfield},